byu-cs-236-classroom-templates/project-3/README.md

 ## Integration Tests (pass-off)

 **The pass-off test structure has changed.** All the primary tests are in a single file: `tests/test-passoff.py`.
 Running individual tests is the same using either `pytest` directly or the testing pane in vscode (**recommended**).
 As before, the `xx` on each bucket denotes the available points for passing the tests in that bucket.
 The value of each test in each bucket is uniform: _points-for-bucket/number-of-tests-in-bucket_.
 Bucket 80 is the minimum requirement to pass the course.

+## Input Partitioning

+Input partitioning is a generalization of _negative_ and _positive_ tests.
+The idea is to figure out the different types of output that can be generated, and then partition the input space according to those outputs.

+For example, consider a helper function $\mathtt{eval\_query}: \mathtt{ParameterList} \times \mathtt{Relation} \rightarrow \mathtt{Relation}$ that is called by `Iterpreter::eval_queries` for each query in the Datalog program.
+Here, if the Datalog program had the query `f(x,y)?`, then `eval_queries` would call `eval_query([x, y], self.db[f])` to interpret the query: the first parameter is the parameter list from the input predicate and the second parameter is the relation for `f` from the database.
+The return from the function is the relation resulting from the query.

+[QUERIES_INTERP.md](docs/QUERIES_INTERP.md) defines different types of output that can be generated by a query:
+  * If `eval_query` returns an empty relation, then the output is **No**.
+  * If the query is `f('1')` and `eval_query` returns a non-empty relation, then the output is **Yes**.
+  * If the query is `f(x)` and `eval_query` returns a non-empty relation, then the output is **Yes(n)** where $n$ is the number of tuples in the relation.

+These different types of output caused by `eval_query` can be used to partition the input space.
+Here we have identified three partitions which means that we want to find an input in each partition of the input space that belongs to each type of identified output.
+We would then have three tests to generate each of the three possible outputs.

+But can we further partition the input space and would that be helpful for covering the behavior of our interpreter?
+For example, what about queries that change the number of attributes in the resulting relation?
+Should we create a partition for such inputs?

 ## Code Quality